dschmenk/LORES/SRC/MAPEDIT/README.md

 # Tile Set/Map Editor and Sprite Editor
 The LORES library provides an API for programming the CGA to implement a virtual tiled map and sprites.
 Instead of creating assets with graph paper and transcribe them into hexadecimal arrays in source files, tile sets and tiled maps can be created and edited with the MAPEDIT.EXE program, sprites can be created and edited with the SPRITED.EXE program.
+WIth the sprite rotator, a sprite image can be rotated around the center and saved as a sprite page.

 ## MAPEDIT